apollo

 How to manage the interaction:

-Taking Indometacin with Pirox Capsule 20mg together can result in an interaction, but it can be taken if a doctor has advised it.
-However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
+Co-administration of Diclofenac and Pirox Capsule 20mg can lead to an interaction, it can be taken if advised by a doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
 Do not stop using any medications without a doctor's advice.

 How does the drug interact with Pirox Capsule 20mg:

-Using Dasatinib together with Pirox Capsule 20mg may increase the risk of bleeding.
+Coadministration of Warfarin with Pirox Capsule 20mg can increase the risk of bleeding.

 How to manage the interaction:

-Taking Pirox Capsule 20mg with Dasatinib together can result in an interaction, but it can be taken if a doctor has advised it.
-If you experience bruising, feeling dizzy or lightheaded, dark or bloody stools, headaches, contact a doctor right away.
-Do not stop using any medications without talking to a doctor.
+Taking Pirox Capsule 20mg with Captopril together can result in an interaction, but it can be taken if a doctor has advised it.
+However, if you experience nausea, vomiting, a decrease in hunger, increased or decreased urine, weight gain or loss that occurs suddenly, swelling, difficulty breathing, bone pain, muscle pain, fatigue, weakness, dizziness, confusion, and irregular heartbeat, consult a doctor.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Pirox Capsule 20mg: